ZeusSeinGrossopa/Authentication-API/README.md

     public static void main(String[] args) throws Exception {
-        String accessToken = "<your accessToken>"; //See in the #How to use step how to get the accessToken LoginInToXboxLiveResponse authenticateResponse = AuthenticationAPI.authenticateWithMinecraft(accessToken);
+        String accessToken = "<your accessToken>"; //See in the #How to use step how to get the accessToken LoginInToXboxLiveResponse authenticateResponse = AuthenticationAPI.authenticateWithMinecraft(accessToken); //This method authorize with the xboxlive account with the minecraft RelyingParty url

         MinecraftProfileResponse profileResponse = HTTPUtils.authenticateWithToken("https://api.minecraftservices.com/minecraft/profile", authenticateResponse.accessToken, MinecraftProfileResponse.class);
-        System.out.println("Profile Name of the Xbox user: " + profileResponse.name);
+        System.out.println("Profile Name of the Minecraft account user: " + profileResponse.name);

         //Next we getting the information if the xbox account has enabled that the onlinechat gets showed to the player.
         //I used the documention here https://wiki.vg/Mojang_API#Player_Attributes

         MinecraftPlayerAttributesResponse playerAttributesResponse = HTTPUtils.authenticateWithToken("https://api.minecraftservices.com/player/attributes", authenticateResponse.accessToken, new MinecraftPlayerAttributesResponse.MinecraftPlayerAttributesRequest(false), MinecraftPlayerAttributesResponse.class);
         System.out.println("The setting if the player has the online chat enabled in minecraft: " + playerAttributesResponse.privileges.onlineChat.enabled);

-        //The implemented API.
-You don't need to use this API.
-Follow the step here before for using this API for custom.
-        MinecraftProfileResponse profileResponse2 = MinecraftAuthAPI.getMinecraftProfile(authenticateResponse.accessToken);
     }
 }
 ```